jcarenza67/Hallways/README.md

 _This is a horror game where the player is stuck in a looping hallway.
 Right now I'm working on just having interactions with the monster._

+# Overview

+* _This game is a psychological horror game that takes inspiration from the cult classic demo P.T., originally released on PlayStation 4.
+This project seeks to capture the suspenseful and eerie atmosphere of P.T., while introducing its own unique gameplay elements and narrative._

 # Setup/Installation Requirements

 * _Clone this repository to your desktop_
+* _Download Unity Hub_
 * _Open the project in Unity_
 * _Open the scene "SampleScene"_
 * _Press the play button in the top middle of the screen_